-Laura Davis loved being around like-minded people at LCC and felt like she gained skills here that would take her where she wanted to go.
-She studied MA Publishing and graduated in 2007.
+Laura Davis studied MA Publishing at LCC and loved being around like-minded people.
+Laura felt like she gained skills here that would take her where she wanted to go.

 Where are you from in the world?

 A village outside of Wolverhampton originally, but I’ve been in London since 2006 and consider it home.

 Being around like-minded people – it made me feel like I’d come to the right place.
 Gathering together in the canteen to discuss projects over a jacket potato.
 Walking through the corridors and seeing the work of students on other courses on the walls, wishing I could draw, paint or photograph like that.
 Feeling that I was learning concrete skills that would see me well into the world.